 WHAT WE DON'T DO

-No Employment Contracts - We do not have employment contracts for NEOs.
+No Employment Contracts - We do not have employment contracts with our NEOs.

 No Excise Tax Gross-Ups Upon Change-of- Control - We do not provide for excise tax gross-ups on change-of-control payments.